 Call events can be passed into Google Analytics as goals and into Google Ads as conversions.
 When Google Ads optimises on calls rather than clicks, it learns which search terms and audiences generate real conversations, not just traffic.
 Over time, campaigns that optimise on phone calls tend to produce better-quality leads than campaigns that optimise on page visits.

-Gibson integrates with Salesforce and other leading CRM platforms.
+Gibson integrates natively with Zoho, HubSpot, Salesforce and GoHighLevel.
+Other CRMs by webhook on a scoped quote.
 If you want to see what your current data setup looks like and where the gaps are, book a free call audit.
 We will map the full customer journey from first click to closed deal and show you what is currently invisible.

 Frequently asked questions

-Gibson integrates with Salesforce and other leading CRM platforms.
-If you are using a different CRM, speak to us directly.
-Most platforms with an API or webhook support can receive call data.
+Gibson integrates natively with Zoho, HubSpot, Salesforce and GoHighLevel.
+For other CRMs, we connect by webhook on a scoped quote.
+Most CRMs with an API or webhook endpoint can receive call data.

 What data actually flows from call tracking into the CRM?